 The first Baltic Sea Environment Fact Sheet on the cyanobacteria biomass was published in 2011.
-Just like the earlier Indicator Fact Sheet on a "Cyanobacteria bloom index", it should concentrate on the open sea.
-However, owing to the COMBINE strategy, also coastal stations were considered.
-Frequently, transects from coastal to open sea areas are monitored (e.g. Gulf of Riga) and differentiation between these areas is difficult.
-We combined the data from the coastal and open sea areas if the coastal stations were near to the central open sea stations (< 70 km) and the coastal stations met the quality criteria of one sampling per month at least (cf. section "technical information", point 5).
+Just like the earlier Indicator Fact Sheet on a "Cyanobacteria bloom index", it concentrates on the open sea.
+However, owing to the COMBINE strategy, also coastal stations are considered.
+The situation near the coast may be different from that in the open sea.
+Therefore, clusters of coastal stations have been kept apart from open sea stations if they were separated by a long distance (> 70 km).
+Such separated stations from the Latvian, Lithuanian and Polish coast did not meet the quality criteria of one sampling per month at least (cf. section "technical information", point 5) and are therefore neglected in this report.
+However, if coastal and open sea stations were close to each other (e.g. Gulf of Riga), differentiation between them is difficult.
+We combined the data from the coastal and open sea areas if the coastal stations were near to the central open sea stations (< 70 km).

 Stations were pooled by sea area (Fig. 1) in order to get representative data.
 This pooling also included stations which are rarely sampled (in the Bornholm Basin and the southern parts of the Eastern Gotland Basin), but which are not specified in Fig.1.
 The data were treated as explained in the technical information below.
-The seasonal means of the total biomass of the nitrogen-fixing filamentous cyanobacteria in the summer period (mainly June-August, in the Bothnian Sea June-October) are presented in Fig.1.
+The seasonal means of the total biomass of the nitrogen-fixing filamentous cyanobacteria in the summer period (June-August) are presented in Fig.1.
+In the Bothnian Sea, cyanobacteria bloom may extend up to October; therefore the season is defined in this area from June to October.
+Recently, blooms may extend to September in some other areas.
+In order to keep consistency with earlier reports, we still considered only the period from June to August.
 As shown in an earlier Indicator Fact Sheet of PEG, phytoplankton trends may be even opposite in the different sea areas (Jaanus et al. 2007).
 Therefore, separate diagrams for the most relevant sea areas were produced.